Sultan0902/BackendProvider/README.md

 You can set the values for `backendConnectionTimeout`, `backendReadTimeout` and `backendWriteTimeout` using setter method.
 However, the default values of these Timeout is 30 seconds.

 You can also se the values of `internetError` and `backendConnectivityError` using setters.
-THe default value of `internetError` is `No internet connection` and default value of `backendConnectivityError` is `Unable to connect.
+The default value of `internetError` is `No internet connection` and default value of `backendConnectivityError` is `Unable to connect.
 Some error occured`.

 You can provide your own custom values for these variables.